 - Take a tour of the Modesto A. Maidique Campus

 International Student Orientation: All newly admitted F-1/J-1 international students are required to attend the International Student Orientation.
 The following topics are covered: maintaining valid visa status, SEVIS (Student & Exchange Visitor Information System), enrollment requirements, employment, social security numbers, as well as on-campus and off-campus resources for international students.
-For more information and deadlines, please visit the International Student and Scholar Services (ISSS) website at isss.fiu.edu.
+For more information and deadlines, please visit the International Student and Scholar Services (ISSS) website.

-The Department of Parking & Transportation offers many commuting alternative to campus, as well as within campus.
+The Department of Parking & Transportation offers many commuting alternatives to campus, as well as within campus.
 Bus passes for Miami-Dade buses may be purchased (cash only) at the Department of Parking and Transportation located at PG 5 Market Station.
-For more information on Miami-Dade County Transit, click here.
+For more information, visit Miami-Dade County Transit.